 Read also: Black Rot of Grape (Guignardia bidwellii (Ellis))

-Disease can be recognized by round brown spots on leaves and shoots.
-Shoots then begin to perish, and dry out.
-The most harm fungus make on berries, in midsummer, when red-brown to gray spots appears on them.
-Berries quickly lose moisture and shrunk and look like brown-black or blue-brown raisins full of black dots.
+The disease can be recognized by round brown spots on leaves and shoots.
+Shoots then begin to perish and dry out.
+The fungus causes the most harm to berries in midsummer, when red-brown to grey spots appear on them.
+Berries quickly lose moisture, shrink, and look like brown-black or blue-brown raisins full of black dots.
 Fungus does not appear on fully ripe berries.

 Sources: